stpalacios/applications/README.md

-# applications
-scripts for 688
+# This repostiory porvides the script necessary for MST 688 - Data Science Applications